-Outside of this the EPD runs the Three Colour Bin system (approximately 2,660 in total, located on street pavements and only for paper and plastic bottles) and a number of Community Recycling Centers - but volumes of post-consumer primary packaging's generated from these programs is low.
+Outside of this the EPD now runs the Three Colour Bin system (approximately 2,660 in total, located on street pavements and only for paper and plastic bottles), and will at some stage take on responsibility for all waste collection from the RCPs and a number of Community Recycling Centers (from FEHD) - but even after this sensible re-organisation, volumes of post-consumer primary packaging generated from these programs is low with high contamination.

-That being said, a professional PET and HDPE recycling plant (New Life Plastics Limited) is being built in Tuen Mun at the EcoPark, and is due to commence operations in late 2021.
+That being said, a professional PET and HDPE recycling plant (New Life Plastics Limited) is being built in Tuen Mun at the EcoPark, and is due to commence operations in late 2022.
 This company should provide some accurate data in regards to collected and recycled post-consumer PET.
 Swire Coca-Cola holds a 33% equal share in this business.